Farmers Insurance TCPA Settlement: How to Claim Up to $425 for Unwanted Calls and Texts

 Missouri Supreme Court rules insurer obligated on TCPA claim

-The Missouri Supreme Court has ruled an insurance company wrongfully refused to defend its policyholder in a class action lawsuit for violations of the Telephone Consumer Protection Act (TCPA).
-The insured sent 12,500 unsolicited facsimile advertisements -- junk faxes -- to Missourians in 2001.
-A recipient of...
+The Missouri Supreme Court has ruled an insurance company wrongfully refused to defend its policyholder in a class action lawsuit for violations of...

 Read More